PhyTeK/SimpleBrowser/README.md

 # SimpleBrowser

-Write a very simple browser in Ruby/TKinter that connect to a website using sockets, TCPIP, http1.1 or the new standard http2 and present the content inside a window having vertical and horizontal scroolbars.
+Write a very simple browser in Ruby/TKinter that connect to a website using sockets, TCP/IP, http1.1 or the new standard http2 and present the content inside a window having vertical and horizontal scroolbars.

 Menus: